d78ui98/APKaleidoscope/readme.md

 </div>
 <p>

 APKaleidoscope is a Python based tool designed to scan Android applications (APK files) for security vulnerabilities.
-It specifically targets the OWASP Top 10 vulnerabilities, providing an easy and efficient way for developers, penetration testers, and security researchers to assess the security posture of Android apps.
+It specifically targets the OWASP Top 10 mobile vulnerabilities, providing an easy and efficient way for developers, penetration testers, and security researchers to assess the security posture of Android apps.

 ![image](https://github.com/d78ui98/APKaleidoscope/assets/27950739/9d4087a1-5559-4a62-bf07-97e90c38f694)